 Again, there are GREAT lighting options on Amazon.com

 There is no doubt that this is a controversial topic.
 However, you never know what is awaiting you when disaster strikes.
-It is therefore very important to carry self-defense kit to defend your family just in case you find yourself in a position where you have to protect your family.
+It is therefore very important to carry a self-defense kit to defend your family just in case you find yourself in a position where you have to protect your family.

 Your family members cannot survive for long without food.
 In fact, very few people can survive for more than two weeks without eating something.
 The mistake that most people do is carrying foods that are perishable.
 When disaster comes in, you never know when it will end or when help will come knocking.
 It is therefore very important to carry ready to eat foods that